Divyadharshana5/Manvasaam/README.md

 Manvaasam is a comprehensive digital platform that connects farmers, distribution hubs, customers, and restaurants in a seamless agricultural marketplace ecosystem.
 Our mission is to bridge the gap between farm and table while ensuring fair prices for farmers and fresh produce for consumers.

+> **Demo Mode Available**: The application runs in full demo mode with mock data when Firebase is not configured, allowing you to explore all features without setup.

 ## 🚀 What We Do

 ### **Core Mission**